gigacoder/ajax-crud-rest-api/README.md

  * Delete (DELETE)- Remove something

-Here, we will be using a **basic express server**.
+We will be using a **basic express server**.
 For more details on how to setup express server please refer to the below link.

 https://github.com/gigacoder/express-server-setup

-We will be use **Rest api** to perform operations on data.
+**Rest api** is used to perform operations on data.
 Rest Api stands for representational state transfers.
 It is a interface which uses HTTP requests to perform GET, PUT, POST and DELETE data.

 Use the following commands to clone and run the code: